 What were your previous roles, and what experience developed and prepared you for your role as a Tour Manager?
 What personality traits are best honed in advance of hitting the road?

-I’ve been an artist manager (still am, and it’s the heart of my business) venue founder and co-owner, festival booker, record label manager (multiple times), lecturer and mentor.
+I’ve been an artist manager (still am; it’s the heart of my business) venue founder and co-owner, festival booker, label manager (multiple times), lecturer and mentor.
 It’s been a packed 28 years.
-My route to TMing was – from one perspective – very direct: I like helping people, I like customer service.
-It’s in my nature.
+My route to TMing was – from one perspective – very direct: I like music, traveling, helping people and customer service.
 That’s Tour Management.

 Being aware of your own personality and how it affects others is the most important thing.
 Annoying trait + 20 hour day in enclosed spaces = arguments.
 We’ve all got quirks and idiosyncrasies that piss people off.
 Be empathetic.